-This easy Buffalo Chicken Dip will be the star of your next party.
-The recipe uses rotisserie chicken for added flavor and tenderness.
-The results are savory, cheesy, and packed with flavor!
-Best of all, it’s ready in less than 30 minutes, and leftovers can be easily reheated.
+Buffalo Chicken Dip is an easy recipe that will be the star of your next party.
+The recipe uses rotisserie chicken for convenience, added flavor and tenderness.
+The results are savory, cheesy, gooey, and packed with flavor!
+Best of all, this buffalo chicken dip recipe is ready in less than 30 minutes, and leftovers can be easily reheated.
+You’ll definitely want to serve this to guests, because it’s hard not to eat the entire batch at once!

 Also, people go nuts for this stuff.
 If you’re entertaining more than 6 people, you might want to consider having a second batch ready to throw in the oven!